 What if There’s No Recycling Symbol or Number?

 Let’s say you can’t find anything that indicates if it’s recyclable (or the recycling symbol contains no number – for example, if it’s from another country), it could simply mean the manufacturer didn’t take the time to print a recycling symbol on there.
 A good rule of thumb is to test the paper for a waxy or plastic feel – this paper is not recyclable.
 However, if the chipboard is cardboard on one side, as with a cereal box, then you can recycle the box.
-The idea is that the paper mills can filter out contaminants, but it doesn’t do you good to recycle the paper if it’s entirely plastic-based, such as is often the case with frozen food containers.
+The idea is that the paper mills can filter out contaminants, but it doesn’t do you good to recycle the paper if it’s entirely plastic or foamed-based, such as is often the case with squishy angry birds.